 5. Acquiring Additional Horses.

 You have several options for acquiring additional horses.
 You can purchase additional horses directly from DigitalDowns, from the public-sales page, or from a live auction.
 You can also claim a horse from a claiming race or breed your own!
 These are the only methods allowed for acquiring horses.
-Selling a complete stable by any outside methods is strictly prohibited and cause for forfeit of said stable and assets.
+Selling a horse or a complete stable by any outside methods is strictly prohibited and cause for forfeit of said stable and assets.

 5a.
 Purchasing a horse from DigitalDowns.